the-colony/rsrf/README.md

 *`Please note that this is a draft.
 This will not be titled a final spec until the first user is in action.`*

 RSRF is an easy to use format for electronic receipts.
-It was created to encourage and facilitate the creation of electronic receipts.
+It was created to encourage and facilitate the creation and exchange of electronic receipts.

 ## Example receipt